Swaagie/react-native-yunolink/README.md

 ## Commands

 The CLI only has a single command available to start the module sync.
 If you need to ignore additional files or folders pass a comma separated list to `-i` or `--ignore`.
 Ensure you always provide `[...targets]` to `rn-link`.

+If you want metro bundler to watch the linked folder for file changes and rebuild automatically, provide the `-w` flag.
+Watching files is only possible if the symlinked folder has no duplicate modules in `node_modules`.

 In addition, `-v` and `-h` are available for version description and help.

 ## Module tree

 This module operates under the assumption `npm` or `yarn` dedupe `node_modules` to the root of your app.
 The `node_modules` of the synced target will be excluded.
 This will prevent `@ProvidesModule` errors in metro bundler.